-In our last blog post, we wrote about passenger boarding bridges (PBBs) and the interface between the terminal and airfield.
+In our December post, we wrote about passenger boarding bridges (PBBs) and the interface between the terminal and airfield.
 In this post, we will explore the design considerations for multiple aircraft ramp system (MARS) gates.

 The flexibility of two-for-one gates